jundalisay/superb/content/en/research/mill/utilitarianism/chapter-4.md

-+++
+---
+title: "What Proofs are Needed by The Principle Of Utility"
+heading: "Chapter 4"
+image: "/covers/ut.jpg"
+date: 2022-01-24
-title= "What Proofs are Needed by The Principle Of Utility" heading= "Chapter 4" image= "/covers/ut.jpg" date= 2022-01-28 author= "John Stuart Mill" description= "Human nature is so constituted as to desire happiness.
-Thus happiness is the sole end of human action" linkb= "/research/mill/utilitarianism/chapter-2" linkbtext= "Chapter 2" linkf= "/research/mill/utilitarianism/chapter-4" linkftext= "Chapter 4" icon = "/icons/mill.png"
+author: "John Stuart Mill"
+description: "Human nature is so constituted as to desire happiness.
+Thus happiness is the sole end of human action"
-+++
+icon: "/icons/mill.png"
+---

 Ordinarily, ultimate ends do not admit of proof.
 To be incapable of proof by reasoning is common to all first principles; to the first premises of our knowledge, as well as to those of our conduct.